France 15 min

 In this guide, you’ll be introduced to the basics of employment law in France.
 We’ll also explain the key elements that can help you stay legally compliant when hiring employees in France.

-Understanding key labor laws in France
+Understanding key French labor laws

 France has among the most comprehensive protections and rights in Europe.
 Employers need to have a strong understanding of the country’s unique requirements and relevant regulations while hiring in France.

-Some essential aspects that employers must adhere to include statutory employee benefits, minimum wages, overtime pay regulations, and compliance with equal employment opportunity laws.
 Companies must ensure that all hiring decisions are non-discriminatory, regardless of where their staff is located physically.

 Do employment laws in France vary by state?